sarathlal/url-shortener-tracker/README.txt

 == Custom Endpoint for Tracking ==

 The plugin uses a custom endpoint to handle URL tracking and redirection.
-By default, the endpoint is set to `goto`.
-For example, accessing `yourwebsite.com/goto/your-url` will redirect to the specified URL and increment the click count.
+By default, the endpoint is set to `go`.
+For example, accessing `yourwebsite.com/go/your-url` will redirect to the specified URL and increment the click count.

 == License ==

 This plugin is licensed under the GPLv2 or later.
 For more details, see the [license](https://www.gnu.org/licenses/gpl-2.0.html).